 Brands often see visitors engaging with their website content without ever responding to email or phone contacts.
 Consumers, though curious about the opportunities & products available, have grown understandably resistant to a constant barrage of targeted ads and follow-ups.
 However, if your website provides valuable information or transactional value that keeps consumers coming back, direct mail remarketing may serve as the catalyst that pushes your contacts into the next phase of their sales journey.

-With our direct mail remarketing tools, you have the unique opportunity to personalize the direct mail piece sent to your contact, based on their website activity.
-If they show interest in a particular service or product and don’t take the next step, ReachDynamics will send your targeted message direct to their
+With our Site Abandonment solution, you have the unique opportunity to personalize the direct mail piece sent to your contact, based on their website activity.
+If they show interest in a particular service or product and don’t take the next step, ReachDynamics will send your targeted message direct to their mailbox.

 Combating Marketing Fatigue